 4. Hormonal disturbance: Your hormonal levels may get disturbed due to certain medications (including birth control pills), pregnancy, puberty, menopause, and stress, which could lead to a spike in the production of sebum on your scalp.

-5. Skin conditions: Skin conditions like eczema, psoriasis, and seborrheic dermatitis can cause not only an oily scalp but also dandruff.
+5. Skin conditions: Oily scalp causes skin conditions like eczema, psoriasis, and seborrheic dermatitis causes oily hair and scalp dandruff.

 6. Playing with your hair: Do you, consciously or unconsciously, run your hands through your hair too much?
 Then here’s a harsh truth – not only are you transferring the oil secreted by your hands to your hair but you are also distributing the oil from your scalp throughout the length of your hair, making it greasy.
 Who knew, huh?